kqwq/petri-io/README.md

 - Create chrome extension with deployments list and options to
   1. Create and deploy new server (input ports)
   2. Delete deployment

+For Dockerfile with client, might want to look into: https://stackoverflow.com/a/74185824